There are two rounds of submission each year for scholarship applications, with corresponding submission deadlines of 15 February and 15 August.

 Detailed information about the next application period will be published soon.

 Scholarships for International Researchers

-Affording international scholars an opportunity to work on their research projects here at the Institute is deemed of particular importance.
+One of our primary aims is to promote academic exchange with foreign scholars.
+Towards this end, we extend scholarships to researchers whose primary place of residence is outside of Germany in order to give them the chance to to work on their research projects here at the Institute.
 To this end, a limited number of short-term scholarships (up to a maximum period of four months) are awarded each year.
 Additionally, the scholarship programme serves to promote personal and institutional contacts with scholars working in the fields of comparative and international private law and thereby continually expand the Institute’s global network.

 The research project in question must correspond to the academic interests of the Institute, as only then can it be ensured that scholarship recipients will be able to engage in meaningful academic exchange with other researchers and find relevant literature in our library.

 Applicants applying for the current round of scholarship awards are advised that topics presently being researched at the Institute include, in particular, the following:

 - Comparative Legal Methodology